binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 [^33]:Crawford v.
 Washington 541 US 36 (2004) *shifted application of confrontation clause* (unexamined testimonial ex parte statements against defendant is what the confrontation clause bars)

-[^34]:Hearsay exceptions that require the declarant to take the stand do not raise confrontation clause because declarant can confront (cross-examine).
-See list above.
+[^34]:Note that hearsay exceptions that require the declarant to take the stand do not raise confrontation clause issues because declarant can confront (see list above).

 [^35]:Davis v.
 Washington 547 US 813 (2006) *narrowed application of confrontation clause* (hearsay statements made in 911 call asking for aid were not "testimonial" because they were seeking help, not made for a prosecutorial purpose)